SoniaZaldana/covid19-reporting/README.md

 COVID-19 CDC reporting form to JSON, render it in a UI, and submit it as a FHIR message to an existing FHIR Server.

+## Meeting Minutes and Development Plan

+You can find the meeting minutes for all of our meetings in the `meeting_minutes` folder.
+Additionally, you can find our development plan and tech stack discussion in `A1.md` in the parent directory.

 ## Installing the Development Environment
 If you are running Ubuntu, run the following command to install the development environment:
 ```